WeslenLakins/ai-application-assistant/README.md

 ### 📂 Installation 📂

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: [How to clone a GitHub Repository in Visual Studio Code](https://learn.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository#:~:text=Open%20the%20command%20palette%20with,from%20GitHub%2C%20then%20press%20Enter.)

 ```
 git clone https://github.com/WeslenLakins/ai-application-assistant.git